 Follow Up.

-If your child, or a young person you care for is struggling with their mental health or hurting themselves, this is naturally very distressing and you need to know where to find help and support for yourself, and your young person.
+If you or a young person you care for are struggling with self-harm or feeling suicidal, this is naturally very distressing and you need to know where to find help and support.

 This page explains all about the support Emerge provides and contains links to other useful organisations.